annubv/todov2/Tasks/task4.md

 # Task 4

-Create the Signin ejs page
+Create the Signup ejs page

 In this tasks, build the frontend i.e., ejs file of the signin page.
 This page must have three input fields: one for name, one for email and another for password.